 General.
 Vontobel Asset Management, Inc., headquartered at 66 Hudson Boulevard, 34th Floor, Suite 3401, New York, New York 10001, is a professional investment management firm registered with the SEC under the Investment Advisers Act of 1940, as amended.
 The Adviser is a corporation organized under the laws of the State of New York and was founded in 1984.
 The Adviser is a wholly-owned subsidiary of Vontobel Holding AG, a Swiss holding company in Zurich, Switzerland.
-As of March 31, 2024, the Adviser had approximately \$27.9 billion in assets under management.
+As of December 31, 2024, the Adviser had approximately \$26.7 billion in assets under management.

 Advisory Agreement with the Trust.
 The Trust and the Adviser have entered into an investment advisory agreement, (the "Advisory Agreement").
 Under the Advisory Agreement, the Adviser serves as the investment adviser and makes investment decisions for the Funds and continuously reviews, supervises and administers the investment program of each Fund, subject to the oversight of, and policies established by, the Board.
-After the initial two-year term, the continuance of the Advisory Agreement must be specifically approved at least annually: (i) by the vote of the Trustees or by a vote of the majority of the outstanding voting securities of a Fund; and (ii) by the vote of a majority of the Trustees who are not parties to the Advisory Agreement or "interested persons" of any party thereto, cast in person at a meeting called for the purpose of voting on such approval.
-The Advisory Agreement will terminate automatically in the event of its assignment, and is terminable at any time without penalty by the Trustees or, with respect to any Fund, by a majority of the outstanding voting securities of the Trustees or, with respect to any Fund, by a majority of the outstanding voting securities of the Trustees or, with respect to any Fund, by a majority of the outstanding voting securities of the Trustees or, with respect to any Fund, by a majority of the outstanding voting securities of the Trustees or, with respect to any Fund, by a majority of the outstanding voting securities of the Trust.
+After the initial two-year term, the continuance of the Advisory Agreement must be specifically approved at least annually: (i) by the vote of the Trustees or by a vote of the majority of the outstanding voting securities of a Fund; and (ii) by the vote of a majority of the Trustees who are not parties to the Advisory Agreement will terminate automatically in the event of its assignment, and is terminable at any time without penalty by the Trustees or, with respect to any Fund, by a majority of the outstanding voting securities of the Fund, or by the Adviser, for any reason, on not less than 30 days' nor more than 60 days' written notice to the Trust.
 As used in the Advisory Agreement, the terms "majority of the outstanding voting securities," "interested persons" and "assignment" have the same meaning as such terms in the 1940 Act.